Elie Abadie

-Elie Abadie (ايلي عبادي) is the Senior Rabbi of the Jewish Council of the Emirates in the United Arab Emirates.
-Abadie is also the former Director of the Jacob E. Safra Institute of Sephardic Studies at Yeshiva University, with an area of interest on the topics of Sephardic Judaism, history, philosophy, and comparative traditional law.
+Elie Abadie (ايلي عبادي) is a Senior Rabbi in the Association of Gulf Jewish Communities and Senior Rabbi in Residence of the Jewish Community Center of UAE (JCE).
+He is the former Director of the Jacob E. Safra Institute of Sephardic Studies at Yeshiva University, with an area of interest on the topics of Sephardic Judaism, history, philosophy, and comparative traditional law.
 He is a member of the board of the American Sephardi Federation and the World Sephardic Educational Center, and co-president of Justice for Jews from Arab Countries.
 He is a former member of the Board and an Officer of the Rabbinical Council of America (RCA), the Treasurer/Vice-president of the New York Board of Rabbis, and co-chair of the Sadat Congressional Gold Medal Committee.

 Early life and education

 Family Origins

-Abadie is descended from a rabbinical lineage dating back to fifteenth century Spain and Provence.
-Following the expulsion of Jews from Spain and later Provence his family migrated through Italy, the Balkans, Greece, Turkey, Syria, and Lebanon.
-Shortly after the establishment of Israel in 1948, Abadie's parents were forced to flee Aleppo, Syria under government pressure.
+Abadie's parents were forced to flee Aleppo, Syria, where his family had lived for millennia, under government pressure.
 Abadie explained his parents' flight from Syria:“My parents lived right next to the synagogue.
 They saw people enter the synagogue, pillage it, torched it, took out the Torah scrolls and holy books and burnt them.
 My parents escaped from their home through the backdoor as people tried to get into my parents’ house.
 They left and never returned.”

 Abadie was born in Beirut, Lebanon in 1960.
 The Abadie family moved to Mexico City in 1971 after the Palestinian Liberation Organization relocated its headquarters from Jordan to Lebanon.
 They lived in Lebanon with no citizenship, as registered refugees, with identity documents reading "stateless."
-Abadie's father, a rabbi in Lebanon, had his picture posted on walls around Beirut claiming he was a Zionist leader, prompting his family's emigration.
+Abadie's father, had his picture posted on walls around Beirut claiming he was a Zionist leader, prompting his family's emigration.

-After moving to the United States in 1979 to attend Yeshiva University, he earned his B.A. in Health Sciences in 1983, B.S.C. in 1984 in Bible Studies, Hebrew Teacher's diploma in 1985, and a master's degree in Jewish Philosophy in 1986 from Bernard Revel Graduate School of Yeshiva University.
+After moving to the United States in 1979 to attend Yeshiva University, he earned his B.A. in Outline of health sciences in 1983, B.S.C. in 1984 in Bible Studies, Hebrew Teacher's diploma in 1985, and a master's degree in Jewish Philosophy in 1986 from Bernard Revel Graduate School of Yeshiva University.
 Abadie received his ordination in 1986 from Rabbi Isaac Elchanan Theological Seminary.
-He attended SUNY Downstate Medical Center, where he graduated in 1990 with an M.D. degree.
+He attended SUNY Downstate Health Sciences University, where he graduated in 1990 with an M.D. degree.
 He did his residency in Internal Medicine, and later his fellowship in gastroenterology at Maimonides Medical Center where he finished in 1995.